prem568/personal-portfolio/README.md

 2. Does NPM need node?

- NPM help to install the various modules you need for your web development and not just given you a whole bunch of features you might never need.
+ NPM help to install the various modules you need for your web development
 ## CONTACT

 Name : Premnath sarathi .R